 With an average temperature of 21° c – 29°c and a breeze that helps keep the humidity levels down, it’s easy to see why those ‘in the know’ choose to return to Cape Verde year after year.

 Cape Verde is a country made up of 10 islands.
-The main resorts are located on the islands of Sal and Boa Vista, with both offering guests the chance to take advantage of some great value Cape Verde holiday packages.
+A trip to Sal or Boa Vista, which are the two largest resort islands, offer guests the chance to take advantage of some great value Cape Verde holiday packages.

 Sal belongs to the northern group of islands.
 The main town here is Santa Maria, which is an extremely colourful place with market stalls, surf shops and restaurants.
 This island is the most developed in terms of tourism, so it is a great pick if you don’t want to be too secluded.

 A good choice of accommodation is the Melia Dunas Resort, a first-class hotel with a great pool scene and a choice of restaurants.
 The staff here are amazing and will cater to your every need from the moment you arrive.
 For children there is a water park, while adults can take full advantage of the spa for the ultimate in holiday relaxation.